LazyCoder005/India-Academia-Connect-AI-Hackathon/README.md

 The dataset will contain the following:

 Train Dataset: Consists of sample reference sets which can be used by participants to train the Convolution Neural Network.
 The participants are recommended to use their own training dataset if required.
 Test Dataset: The test dataset will contain the images to be classified and results to be submitted in the form of a JSON file.
-More details on the JSON format and a sample provided as part of the dataset.

 - train folder
 You can find the NON TEXT images (-ve class) in the ‘background’ sub folder.